Blockstream/satellite/doc/monitoring.md

 After the initial registration, the CLI enables periodic reporting of the receiver status.
-While doing so, it automatically appends a [detached GPG signature](https://www.gnupg.org/gph/en/manual/x135.html) to every set of metrics to be reported.
+While doing so, it automatically appends a [detached GPG signature](https://www.gnupg.org/gph/en/manual/x135.html) to every set of reported metrics.
 With that, the monitoring server validates the authenticity of each report.

-Note that because reports are GPG-signed, every time you launch the receiver with option `--report`, the CLI will ask for the passphrase to the private GPG key required for signing.
+Note that because reports are GPG-signed, every time you launch the receiver with option `--report`, the CLI will ask for the passphrase to your local private GPG key used for signing.
 You can observe the underlying process in action by running the CLI in debug mode.
 For example, with the USB receiver, you can execute the following command:

 ```
 blocksat-cli --debug usb launch --report --log-scrolling